Monsoon Fashion Trends 2023: Style Tips For Men To Follow This Season

 Functional footwear FTW!

 Functional footwear is a step forward (pun not intended, again!) in monsoon fashion.
-Choosing footwear for the monsoon season is crucial to navigating wet and slippery conditions.
-Look for waterproof shoes, boots and sandals made from materials like rubber or synthetic fabrics that repel water and keep your feet dry.
-You should consider options with good traction or anti-slip soles to prevent accidents on slippery surfaces.
-Rain-friendly sneakers with water-resistant coatings are also a stylish choice.
-Additionally, prioritise quick-drying materials to avoid discomfort.
+Choosing monsoon-appropriate footwear is crucial for navigating wet and slippery conditions.
+So, look out for waterproof shoes, boots and sandals made from materials like rubber or synthetic fabrics that repel water and keep your feet dry.
+You should consider footwear with anti-slip soles to prevent accidents on slippery surfaces.
+Rain-friendly sneakers with water-resistant coatings also make for a stylish choice.
+Finally, prioritise quick-drying materials to avoid discomfort.

 Style tip: While choosing footwear for monsoons, go for designs with adjustable closures like velcro or elastic laces for easy wearing and removal.
-Birkenstocks offer a wide range of comfortable sandals that are specially made to tackle rain, making them an excellent option to invest in.
-Similarly, you can opt for other brands such as Crocs, Neeman’s, Bata, Asics, Adidas, Puma and others, who also cater to rainy footwear.
+Birkenstocks offers a wide range of comfortable sandals that are specially made to tackle rain.
+Similarly, you can opt for other brands such as Crocs, Asics, Adidas and Puma.

 Be creative with layering

-To make your monsoon looks more appealing, layering can be an effective strategy as it allows you to adapt to changing weather conditions.
-Start with a lightweight and breathable base layer such as a moisture-wicking T-shirt or a linen shirt.
-Add a jacket or overshirt made from water-resistant materials like nylon or polyester as a middle layer for added protection against rain.
-Look out for styles with hoods or removable linings for versatility and complete your look with a waterproof outer layer such as a raincoat or parka jacket.
-This layered approach ensures you can easily adjust your outfit throughout the day to stay comfortable and dry in the monsoon season.
+To make your monsoon ensembles even more appealing, layering can be an effective tool as it allows you to adapt to changing weather conditions.
+Start with a lightweight and breathable base layer such as a moisture-wicking t-shirt or a linen shirt.
+Add a jacket or overshirt made from water-resistant materials like nylon or polyester as a middle layer for extra protection from the rains.
+Look out for options with hoods or removable linings for versatility and complete your look with a waterproof outer layer such as a raincoat or parka jacket.
+Taking this layered approach also means you can easily adjust your outfit throughout the day and stay comfortable (and dry!) in the monsoon season.

 Experiment with vibrant colours and patterns

 Embrace the rainy season by experimenting with vibrant colours and patterns in your outfits.
-Go for bold and lively hues like yellows, oranges, blues and greens to add a vibrancy effect to your wardrobe.
-Another best way to incorporate these shades is by choosing colourful patterns such as tropical prints, floral motifs and abstract designs to showcase your individual style.
-Consider printed shirts, T-shirts or accessories like scarves or pocket squares to make a statement.
-You can pair these vibrant pieces with neutral bottoms like khaki shorts or chinos to create a balanced look.
-By infusing your outfits with vibrant colours and patterns, you can brighten up rainy days and showcase your style spirit.
+Go for bold and lively hues like yellow, orange, purple and green to add vibrancy to your wardrobe.
+Another effective way to incorporate these shades is by choosing colourful patterns such as tropical prints, floral motifs and abstract designs to showcase your individual style.

+Consider printed shirts, t-shirts or accessories like scarves/pocket squares to make a statement.
+You can also pair these vibrant pieces with neutral bottoms like khaki shorts or solid chinos to create a balanced look.
+By infusing your outfits with vibrant colours and patterns, you can brighten up rainy days and showcase your inner fashionista.

 (Hero and feature image credits: Courtesy Instagram/Dior and Unsplash/Fernando Lavin)